 It is a principle that has served me well over the years and whenever I feel at a loss what to do next in business, I refer myself back to those basics.

-In 1984, when I told everyone I had been chosen as an apprentice, friends and family, almost without exception, said “But you don’t have the gift of the gab!”
+When I told everyone I had been chosen as an apprentice in car sales, friends and family, almost without exception, said “But you don’t have the gift of the gab!”
 They were correct, I wasn’t exactly an extrovert when I was young and yet there must have been something that inspired my first boss, Martin Smith, to give me that break.

 I was to find out that in fact, ‘salesman’s patter’ was the very last thing he was looking for.